 - 58 colleges and universities offer an associate’s degree in nursing.

 - 25 colleges and universities offer a bachelor’s degree in nursing.

 - 14 colleges and universities offer a master’s or advanced degree in nursing.

 - 8 schools ranked in US News Best Nursing Graduate Schools in 2017 for Master’s in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs: Duke University (#1, MSN; #1, DNP), East Carolina University (#97, MSN; #85, DNP), Queens University of Charlotte (#211, MSN; DNP not ranked), University of North Carolina-Chapel Hill (#17, MSN; #20, DNP), University of North Carolina-Greensboro (#59, MSN; DNP not ranked), University of North Carolina-Pembroke (#194, MSN; DNP not ranked), University of North Carolina-Wilmington (#163, MSN; DNP not ranked), Winston-Salem State University (#136, MSN; #127, DNP).

 - Highest graduation rate*: Duke University 95%.1

 - Highest transfer-out rate*: Barton College 39%.1

-Below you can read several profiles of the many bachelor’s and master’s in nursing programs offered in North Carolina.
+Below you will find more in-depth information about the nursing programs offered in North Carolina.

 North Carolina Central University